 - 1. Traded Equity shares will be valued at their closing prices reported on the Bombay Stock Exchange, which is the principal stock exchange for all schemes of Taurus Mutual fund (except Taurus Nifty 50 Index Fund).
 Equity Shares of Taurus Nifty 50 Index Fund will be valued at the closing prices reported on the National Stock Exchange, if the shares are not traded on the Bombay Stock exchange, they will be valued at the closing price of National Stock Exchange which is the secondary stock exchange for all the schemes.
 If security is not traded on Bombay Stock Exchange or National Stock Exchange then same will be valued at closing price of any other stock exchange where the share is traded.
 If the share is not traded on any exchange, it should be valued at the closing price of the earliest previous day provided such date is not more than thirty days prior to the valuation date. - The securities held under the portfolio of Index Scheme(s) and Exchange Traded Funds will be valued using the closing value of the underlying index of the scheme(s). - 2.
-Ill-liquid equity instruments: Unlisted, thinly traded or ill-liquid equity instruments which have not traded on any recognised stock exchange for more than thirty days will be will be valued at fair value as per procedures determined by the Valuation Committee.
+Ill-liquid equity instruments: Unlisted, thinly traded, non-traded or ill-liquid equity instruments which have not traded on any recognized stock exchange for more than thirty days will be valued at fair value as mentioned below. - 3.
 Definition of Thinly Traded Equity/Equity Related Securities: When trading in an equity/equity related security (such as convertible debentures, equity warrants, etc.) in a month is less than Rs.
-5 lacs or the total volume is less than 50,000 shares, it shall be considered as a thinly traded security. - 3.
-Equity derivatives: Settlement prices of NSE will be used for valuation.
-If the same are not available, then the closing prices will be used. - 4.
-IPO application monies will be valued at application cost till the date of listing and thereafter will be valued in accordance with the procedure for valuation of traded equity shares.
-This will apply to Follow on public offers as well as offer for sale applications.
-Valuation of additional quantity will only commence after the confirmation of allotment. - 5.
-Rights: Until these are traded, rights entitlement will be valued at the difference between closing price and the rights offer price.
-Renounced rights will be valued at renunciation price and unsubscribed rights will be valued at zero.
-In case the rights offer price is greater than the ex-rights price, the value of the rights share is to be taken as zero.
-Right entitlements if traded will be valued at the closing market price on stock exchange. - 6.
-Equity warrants: Equity warrants will be valued at traded price if traded.
-In case these are illiquid, the same will be valued at closing price of share reduced by the amount payable on exercise of the warrant.
-The value arrived will be reduced by appropriate discount as decided by Valuation Committee.
-If amount payable on exercise is higher, then it will be valued at zero. - 7.
-Preference share can be convertible or non- convertible.
-The non-convertible preference share will be valued at the present value of all the future expected dividend payments and the maturity value, discounted at the expected return on preference share.
+5 lacs and the total volume is less than 50,000 shares, it shall be considered as a thinly traded security.